 February is often considered the month of love, with couples and family members sending heart emojis, heart-themed cards and heart-shaped chocolates.
 But what's a better gift to your loved ones than taking care of your heart?

 February is American Heart Health Month.
 And while you might first think of it as routine campaign — it’s becoming more important than ever.
-Cardiovascular or heart disease is the leading cause of death in women and men, with obesity and diabetes, which increase a persons's risk of heart attack and stroke, on the rise.
+Cardiovascular or heart disease is the leading cause of death in women and men.

 What is American Heart Health Month?